ryanatkn/gro/src/task/README.md

 The `Task` interface is generic.
 Its first param is the type of the task context `args`.

-Here's "value mapping pattern" Gro uses internally with args, that we tentatively recommend:
+Some Gro tasks use a value mapping pattern convention that we tentatively recommend:

 ```ts
 // src/some/file.task.ts